theo-armour/agenda/3-1-heritage/0-heritage-happenings/2024/10-october/happenings-text.md

 # Happenings Text

-## Tucker

-Student Council Meeting ~SV Octoberfest -
+## Tucker ~ Octoberfest -

-I was running as fast as I could, but that German waiter was still after me, my 1 Liter Hofbraumug still in hand.
-He was probably twice my age, it was Octoberfest, and he was only doing his job, trying to catcha 21-year oldskinny American wiseguy..room.a table with four beefy middle-aged Munchen-ites:alt with spoke Amerikan vernacular lingo wees?with ease because, as they told us cheerily, theyhad been sent as POW'sto Texas.
-Theyloved us.So the question looms embarrassingly, whyon God's green earth do we so often attacksuch good beer-drinking neighbors?Will and Ariel Durant, after 35 years ofrecording muda world history, writeth at theperennial answer will alwaysbeof pride, acquistiveness, anda comsinat coupugnacity.Thewaiterbehind me exemplifiedthoseattributes of hostility: He was proud of his job,cacquestive of the beer stern, and ready to be pug-nacious, But then, so was I, proud, acquistive,andinsultingly pugnacious busy theft.
-Thewaiterwould be mollified if I surrendered the mug, bobuthe was by now on his way back to his jols, andI was left with feeling society's collective guiltand dismay,- strane or not.
-And perhapsbeer, some of usSometimes.weanyway, really be ashamed of ourselves.
+I was running as fast as I could, but that German waiter was still after me.
+My one Liter Hofbrau mug still in hand.
+He was probably twice my age, it was Octoberfest, and he was only doing his job, trying to catch a 21-year old skinny American wiseguy.
+My college roommate had been directed to a table with four beefy middle-aged Munchenites, all of whom with spoke American vernacular lingo with ease because, as they told us cheerily, they had been sent as POWs to Texas.
+They loved us.
+So the question looms embarrassingly, why on God's green earth do we so often attack such good beer-drinking neighbors?

+Will and Ariel Durant, after 35 years of recording much of world history, write that the perennial answer will always be a combinationof pride, acquisitiveness, and pugnacity.

+The waiter behind me exemplified those attributes of hostility: He was proud of his job, acquisitive of the beer stern, and ready to be pugnacious.
+But then, so was I, proud, acquisitive,and insultingly pugnacious by my theft.
+The waiter would be mollified if I surrendered the mug, but he was by now on his way back to his job, and I was left with feeling society's collective guilt and dismay, beer stein or not.
+And perhaps we should, some of us anyway, really be ashamed of ourselves.
+Sometimes.

 ## According to the American College of
 Emergency Physicians, these are the warning signs of a medical